angel3313/10-Data-Visualization/README.md

 };
 ```

--We continue with the settings and configurations for the representation of the map of Spain and its Covid cases:
+-Settings and configurations for the representation of the map of Spain and its Covid cases:

 ```typescript
 const svg = d3